Rehket/home/development.md

 # Generic development flow
 ## Overview

-This article endeavours to provide a generic guide for compiling Jans Auth server.
+This article endeavors to provide a generic guide for compiling Jans Auth server.

-Jans Auth server setup support diferent version of Linux distros.
+Jans Auth server setup supports different versions of Linux distros.
 It's possible to install it into VM, LXC container, etc.

 ## Prerequisites

 During setup installer can prompt to install missing package.
 In addition to this it is necessary to install some other tools:

-* `git`  : clone and manage the inav code repository
+* `git`  : clone and manage the code repository
 * `java` : java to run maven and build.
 It supports java >= 8
 * `mvn`  : latest maven